BabyMochi/ECS-171-Project/README.md

 - Added some information to the introduction

 ### Awen Li - Collaborator, Writer, and Code Cleaner
-- Worked with Benjamin on ideas to rewrite code for it to be more efficient (training and testing parts)
+- Worked with Benjamin on ideas to rewrite code for it to be more efficient (training and testing part)
 - Fitted results model for better visualization
 - Wrote up on Figure with description and its representation, Discussion on any problems with confounding variables, and added on to the Results graph